new-atlantis-labs/tiara-nal/README.md

 Run `conda install -c conda-forge tiara`, preferably in a fresh environment.

-We recommend to use `mamba` instead of `conda` (it's faster).
+We recommend using `mamba` instead of `conda` (it's faster).

-Unfortunately currently it does work only for python 3.7 and 3.8.

 #### Using setup.py

 ##### Latest stable release

-- Download latest release from https://github.com/ibe-uw/tiara/releases.
+- Download the latest release from https://github.com/ibe-uw/tiara/releases.
 - Unzip/untar the archive.
 - Go to the directory.
 - Run `python setup.py install`.